Atiyah and Todd classes of regular Lie algebroids: Scalar Atiyah and Todd classes

-Finally, applying Theorem~\ref{Thm:Funtoriality} and Proposition~\ref{prop on Todd class}, we see that Todd classes of dg manifolds arising from a regular Lie algebroid respect the associated Atiyah sequence as well. \begin{prop} Let $A$ be a regular Lie algebroid with Atiyah Sequence~\eqref{Eq: Atiyah sequence}. \begin{compactenum} \item the natural projection map
+Finally, applying Theorem~\ref{Thm:Funtoriality} and Proposition~\ref{prop on Todd class}, we see that Todd classes of dg manifolds arising from a regular Lie algebroid respect the associated Atiyah sequence as well. \begin{proposition} Let $A$ be a regular Lie algebroid with Atiyah Sequence~\eqref{Eq: Atiyah sequence}. \begin{enumerate} \item The projection map